-- where the alleged trade secret is found not to fulfil the requirements set out in point (1) (a) of Article 2 by a final decision; - (b) where over time, the information in question becomes generally known among or readily accessible to persons within the circles that normally deal with that kind of information. - 2.
+- (a) where in the course of the proceedings, the alleged trade secret is found not to fulfil the requirements set out in point (1) - of Article 2; by a final decision; - (b) where over time, the information in question becomes generally known among or readily accessible to persons within the circles that normally deal with that kind of information. - 2.
 Member States shall also ensure that the competent judicial authorities may, on a duly reasoned application by a party, take specific measures necessary to preserve the confidentiality of any trade secret or alleged trade secret used or referred to in the course of the legal proceedings relating to the unlawful acquisition, use or disclosure of a trade secret.

 Member States may also allow competent judicial authorities to take such measures on their own initiative.

-The measures referred to in the first subparagraph shall at least include the possibility:
+The -measures -referred -to -in -the -first -subparagraph -shall -at -least -include -the possibility:

-- (a) to restrict access to any document containing trade secrets or alleged trade secrets submitted by the parties or third parties, in whole or in part, to a limited number of persons, provided that at least one person from each party, its respective lawyer or representative to the proceedings and court officials are given full access to such document; - (b) to restrict access to hearings, when trade secrets or alleged trade secrets may be disclosed, and their corresponding records or transcript, to a limited number of persons, provided that at least one person from each party, its respective lawyer or representative to the proceedings and court officials are given full access to such hearing, records or transcript; - (c) to make available to third parties a non-confidential version of any judicial decision, in which the passages containing trade secrets have been removed. - 3.
-When deciding on the granting or the rejection of the application referred to in paragraph 2 and assessing its proportionality, the competent judicial authorities shall take into account the need to ensure the rights to an effective remedy and to a fair trial, the legitimate interests of the parties and, where appropriate of third parties, and any potential harm for either of the parties, and where appropriate third parties, resulting from the granting or rejection of such application.
+- (a) to restrict access to any document containing trade secrets or alleged trade secrets submitted by the parties or third parties, in whole or in part, to a limited number of persons, provided that at least one person from each party, its respective lawyer or representative to the proceedings and court officials are given full access to such document; - (b) to restrict access to hearings, when trade secrets or alleged trade secrets may be disclosed, and their corresponding records or transcript.
+In exceptional circumstances, and subject to appropriate justification, the competent judicial authorities may restrict, to a limited number of persons, provided that at least one person from each party, its respective lawyer or representative to the parties' access to those hearingsproceedings and order them to be carried out only in the presence of the legal representatives of the parties and authorised experts subject to the confidentiality obligation referred to in paragraph 1 court officials are given full access to such hearing, records or transcript;

+(c) to make available to third parties a non-confidential version of any judicial decision, in which the passages containing trade secrets have been removed.